-TennCare Medicaid Electronic Health Record (EHR) Provider Incentive Payment Program
+TennCare Electronic Health Record (EHR) Provider Incentive Payment Program

 Welcome to the home page for the TennCare Medicaid EHR Provider Incentive Payment Program (PIPP), as established under the HITECH Act of 2009.
-Links on this page will provide you with access to additional information, FAQs, CMS, instructions, and other assistance to aid you in participating in the EHR Provider Incentive Payment Program.
-Updated information will be provided as the Program matures.
-The links to the left will provide additional information on the following topics.
+Links found in the column to the left will provide you with access to additional information, FAQs, CMS, instructions, and other assistance to aid you in participating in the EHR Provider Incentive Payment Program.

 - EHR Incentive Overview – An introduction and history of the TennCare Medicaid EHR Incentive Program